distinto1/ansible-config-mmngt/README.md

 ## Adding the First Update

-## This update will test Copy Artifact settings
+## This update will test Copy Artifact